cotixTeam/cotixBot/README.md

 ### Process Flow

-#### Envrionment setup
+#### Environment setup

-Before running through the individual setup process you must ensure that your "./bot/Channels.json" is independant to your branch.
+Before running through the individual setup process you must ensure that your "./bot/Channels.json" is independent to your branch.
 To do this, all you have to do is run the configuration line:

 ```bash